Constructing Coherently G-invariant Modules: Reductive Group Action

 \begin{example} For each finite quiver $Q$, we can associate a torus $T_1=(k^*)^{Q_1}$ acting naturally on $kQ_1$.
 The irreducible representations of $T_1$ are all one-dimensional indexed by the weight lattice $\mathbb{Z}^{Q_1}$.
-So the quiver $Q_G$ from our recipe is the universal abelian covering quiver of $Q$. \end{example}
+So the quiver $Q_G$ from our recipe is the {\em universal abelian covering quiver} of $Q$ (due to M. Reineke, see \cite[Section 3.1]{W}). \end{example}

 \begin{example} Let $K_n$ be the $n$-arrow Kronecker quiver.
 The general linear group $\GL_n$ acts naturally on the arrow space of $K_n$.
 This induces an action of $\GL_n$ on $kK_n$.
-The dimension of $\Hom_G(V_\rho, R_{uv}\otimes V_\sigma)$ is equal to the Littlewood-Richardson coefficients $c_{\sigma,1}^{\rho}$.
+The dimension of $\Hom_G(V_\rho, R_{uv}\otimes V_\sigma)$ is equal to the Littlewood-Richardson coefficients $c_{\sigma,(1)}^{\rho}$.

 For any $n\geq 2$, the first component of $Q_G$ is always the following quiver.